AuriRex/GTFO_TheArchive/README.md

 Compatible with many different GTFO builds, tested on all of the latest patches for each rundown.

+## Status
+This project is in a Beta state at the moment, expect some bugs and unfinished features.

 ### Quick Links
  * [Highlighted Features](#Features)
    * [Backported Features](#Backported-Features)